 Ben, the lone receptionist manning this station, is gesturing apologetically to the growing line in front of him as he answers the front desk hotline.
 Until he finishes his call, the guests grow increasingly disgruntled while waiting.

 On the call, Ben finds out that something in the office was stolen.
-Still, even knowing when it happened with the help of security cameras, they are unable to track the visitors of that day because some of the archived logbooks have missing pages.
+Still, even knowing when it happened with the help of security cameras, they are unable to track the visitors of that day.
+This is because some of the archived logbooks have missing pages.
 Following this tracking fiasco, Ben’s manager further tells him to make sure logbook entries are written legibly.
 Ben stares at the next visitor in line, wondering how to tell her to make her handwriting nicer.

 See our point yet?
 Of course, we don’t mean to be over-critical of this type of visitor management system if you truly believe it is the best option for your organisation.
 We will probably just need a lot of convincing to see why.